Darthseid/ITMT-Capstone/reports/sprint_1/sprint1.md

    - Run different tests to see how vulnerable the devices are shown in the open source programs like nmaps
       - after running tests come up with different solutions to fix certain vulnerbilities
    - Test out the two different assumptions that was mentioned here in the first sprint
+   - Check against default credentials or ports that are open to attack vectors